 Citizens may submit articles for either annual or special TM.
-In October, there will be two citizen-submitted articles, one on Planning Board term lengths and one to make Tewksbury a “do not knock” town.
+Last October, there were two citizen-submitted articles, one on Planning Board term lengths and one to make Tewksbury a “do not knock” town.
 There are no such articles for 2022.

 Who can take part?
 Anyone can attend, but only Tewksbury residents who are registered to vote can vote at TM.
 There is a visitors’ section for nonvoters, press and nonresidents who are interested in attending.
 Kids are welcome at TM and don’t need to sit in the visitor section.

 Who actually does attend?
 Historically, a tiny percentage of voters.
 Tewksbury has about 24,000 people registered.
 The average number of voters who’ve attended town meetings back to 2018, according to Town Clerk Denise Graffeo?
 240.

 That means that about 1% of voters are making major decisions for the whole town.
 The highest town meeting attendance since 2018 was 922 in May 2019, when we voted to build a new elementary school.
 In May 2022, there were 150 and 108 voters at TM and STM, respectively.
 In October 2021, there were 190 voters and 15 visitors in attendance.

 What is voted on at town meeting?
 Before every TM, the town clerk issues a warrant, which lists the articles up for vote.
 Residents can find warrants on the town’s website, and paper copies are sent to all residents.
 Paper warrants are also available at the library and town hall, and copies as well as addendums are available at the meeting.
 The warrant lists a meeting’s time, location and the articles to be considered.